For some people, a vacation getaway means a room with a nice, comfortable bed.

 Fair warning, there is no Wi-Fi at Cades Cove and your cell signal is probably not going to work.

-For some that would be a positive, for others torture.
+For some that would be a good thing, for others not so much.

 What amenities are available at the Cades Cove Campground?

-Funny you should ask.
-The official website lists a variety of campground amenities some of which are more amenable than others.
+The official website lists a variety of campground amenities, some of which are more amenable than others.
 That list includes:

 - Accessible sites